ajvenkat/GPCRdb_numbers/README.md

 # GPCRdb_numbers
-GPCRdb numbers
-This function maps all the GPCRdb numbers for a GPCR (refered using uniprot ID) to the correponding amino acid numbers.
+This function maps all the GPCRdb numbers in a given GPCR (refered using uniprot ID) to the correponding amino acid numbers.